omarmateo94/dataviz_final_project/README.md

 ## Project 02

-In this project, I explored ... _[short description of your revised project goes here]_ Find the code and report in the `project_02/` folder.
+This project explores different trends on democrat voters through the years.

+The project propose different graphs to visualize the data and get a better understanding of how the votes have been evolving though the years.
+Some of the visualizations, such as the map, can give a better understanding of what areas are tending to vote for democrats.
+Find the code and report in the `project_02/` folder.

 **Sample data visualization:**